Netflix/dispatch/docs/installation.md

 This is only useful for local development purposes, as you should use the published Docker image described in the next section.

-Users who do not have network visibility to `smartiproxy.mgmt.netflix.net` will not be able to build this image locally.

 ## Installing Dispatch Server